 There's also a significant inclination to combine simultaneously both Latin andGratuitous Greek.
 Someone who is unfamiliar with one or both could easily confuse one for the other fundamentally on sound, which probably has to do with a significant portion of Latin vocabulary being derived from Greek in the first place.
 Real Life science's obsession for this, especially in the field of Taxonomy (exempli gratia: Tyrannosaurus rex, both Greek Tyrannos and Latin Rexmean "King"note Well, sort of.
-Tyrannos implies a recently-established monarchy, while the Greek word Basileos, the usual Greek word for "King", implies a throne that existed since time immemorial.) doesn't help (Science is also Latin for "knowledge").
+Tyrannos implied a recently-established monarchy, while the Greek word Basileos, the usual Greek word for "King", implied a throne that existed since time immemorial, or was at least supported by some sort of primordial legitimacy (e.g. the Byzantine Emperor, who by the Middle Ages went by the motto Basileis Basileon Basileionton Basiliei: King of Kings Ruling over Rulers).) doesn't help (Science is also Latin for "knowledge").